Open Design and Buildings

 In Enschede a new method was used then to determine the quantitative programme of requirements.
 Housing corporations and municipalities jointly determined the target group of the project and divided it over various household categories.
 Each category has its own housing programme consisting of a particular combination of standard functional areas.
 They discussed the situation of a few features with the client, namely eating, cooking and bathing.
 If these functions do not necessarily need to lie on the facade, the house may be deeper and therefore cheaper per cubic meter.
 NB: ‘as standard’.
 Of course, in a free form floor plan the resident has the right to place these functions on the façade, perhaps at the expense of a bedroom.
 The client will also want to add his own size preferences to the standard dimensions for the various functional areas.
 In Enschede it turned out that the entrance to the house needed to be at least 120 x 120 instead of 120×90.
-Once the average standards for every household category are determined, then the quantitative housing programme is ready.
+Once the average standards for every household category are determined, then the quantitative housing program is ready.

 Integration of the aspects

 Open Design contains all aspects of the origin and change to the developed environment.
 The basic idea, the identification of scale levels, is then found in all aspects.
 The scale levels penetrate all disciplines: initiating, designing, budgeting, finance, implementing, assessing, managing and of course the utilization itself.
 This is living in the broadest sense of the word, for which it is all intended.
 More on those projects at our examples page.

 With the first project, Molenvliet in Papendrecht, the principles were tried out at both urban fabric level and at the ‘base building, fit-out’ level.
 The motivation for the design was mainly idealistic.
 The main objective of the plan was to give a new dimension to living in social housing.
 The ensuing experiences with planning at the levels of urban fabric, base building and fit-out, led to the following conclusion: